AdobeDocs/commerce-channels.en/help/amazon-channel/competitor-conditional-variances.md

 description: Determine your Amazon listing price based on competitor pricing and condition of the product by creating an intelligent repricing rule.
 exl-id: c52230e3-4e47-45bc-80e0-170530f58987
 ---
-# Intelligent repricing rule: competitor conditional variances
+# Intelligent Repricing Rule: Competitor Conditional Variances

 Sections of an intelligent repricing rule include: